info-beamer/package-video-trigger/README.md

   put in `0.0.0.0`.
 This will make the info-beamer process running on the device reachable from outside.
 See also the [documentation](https://info-beamer.com/doc/device-configuration#exposeinfobeamerports).
-  If you skip this step, the following commands *wont* work!
+  If you skip this step, the following commands *won't* work!
 - If your network has DHCP but doesn't guarantee stable IP addresses, you might want to statically configure your network.
 See the [documentation](https://info-beamer.com/doc/device-configuration#staticnetworkconfiguration)